Efficient high-resolution refinement in cryo-EM with stochastic gradient descent: Preliminaries

-where $v_j^*$ is obtained by using trilinear interpolation of $v$ at $R^T r_j$, for all $j=1,\ldots,M_x$. \end{enumerate} \end{definition} As the nearest-neighbor interpolation operator is a diagonal matrix, we will use it to establish theoretical results regarding the conditioning of the reconstruction problem.
+where $ k_1(j), \ldots, k_8(j) $ are the indices of the eight closest 3D grid points to the rotated 2D grid point $R^T r_j^{2D}$ and $ c_{k_1(j)}, \ldots, c_{k_8(j)} $ are the weights of the trilinear interpolation of the volume $v$ at $R^T r_j^{2D}$ on these eight grid points. \end{enumerate} \end{definition} As the nearest-neighbor interpolation operator is a diagonal matrix, we will use it to establish theoretical results regarding the conditioning of the reconstruction problem.
 However, the trilinear interpolation operator is more common in practice, and therefore we will show in numerical experiments that our preconditioner estimation method applies to this case as well.

 \begin{remark} Since the nearest-neighbor projection operator $P^{nn}_{\phi}$ corresponds to a plane slice through the volume passing through the center of the coordinate axes that is approximated by the closest grid points to the plane, it follows from~\eqref{eq:def nn interp} that the indices of the non-zero elements in the diagonal matrix $(P^{nn}_{\phi})^* P^{nn}_{\phi} \in \Rb^{M_v \times M_v}$ are the indices of these nearest-neighbor elements in the vectorized representation of the volume $v \in \Cb^{M_v}$.
 Moreover, the non-zero (diagonal) elements of $(P^{nn}_{\phi})^* P^{nn}_{\phi}$ are real and positive, as the shift matrix $T$ is complex diagonal with elements of unit absolute value. \end{remark}